emmabeynon/git-workshop/git_commands.md

 ## Other useful things
 - `git reset HEAD --` - unstage all staged changes
+- `git reset HEAD -- %{filename.rb}` - unstage all staged changes in a file
+- `git reset --soft HEAD^` - undo the previous commit, but stage the changes

 ## If in doubt...
 [Oh Shit, Git!?!](https://ohshitgit.com/)